jprpich/stratego/proposal.md

 With this Josh's Stratego, users will be able to:

-- [ ] Start out with pieces setup in random positions, or let users setup piece positions.
+- [ ] Start out with pieces setup in random positions, or let users setup board positions.
 - [ ] Click on the pieces and move them to positions that are valid.

 In addition, this project will include: